Common Procurement Card (Pcard) Purchases & Restrictions

 You can use your Pcard to obtain a wide range of products for your department.
 The card may be used like a low-value order (LVO) or petty cash to purchase items or services.

-The Pcard cannot be used for goods or services in excess of $2,500 or the individual card's purchase limit, whichever is less.
+The Pcard cannot be used for goods or services in excess of program limits or the individual card's purchase limit, whichever is less.
 Some common products and services cannot be purchased using the Pcard because of funding or policy restrictions.

 The following items cannot be purchased on the Pcard: